 Records of all safeguarding concerns will be kept by the Parish Safeguarding Officers.
 They will keep a record of the initial concern and all actions taken.
-The records will be securely held by the Safeguarding Officer.
+The records will be securely held at the relevant church office.
 All those involved with any safeguarding concern must ensure that they provide to the Safeguarding Officer any records related to that case for secure storage.